abiha2329/Python-Fast-Food-Nutrition-Analysis/README.md

 # Python-Fast-Food-Nutrition-Analysis
 An analysis of nutrition at leading fast food companies to determine healthy options.
 Conducted ANOVA, two-sided t-test, and spearman's correlation test using Python.
+Libraries used: pandas, matplotlib.pyplot, scipy.stats